schemathesis/schemathesis/README.rst

 The registered check should accept a ``response`` with ``requests.Response`` / ``schemathesis.utils.WSGIResponse`` type and ``case`` with ``schemathesis.models.Case`` type.

-After registration, your checks will be available in Schemathesis CLI and you can use them via ``-c`` command line option.
+After registration, your checks will be available in Schemathesis CLI, and you can use them via the ``-c`` command-line option.

 .. code:: bash